 Keywords: SD 208, SD 208 supplier, Potent, ATP-competitive, TGF-βRI, TGF-β, TGF-betaRI, TGFbRI, TGFbR1, tgf-b1inhibitors, inhibits, Transforming, Growth, Factors, Beta, Receptors, TGF-beta, Serine/Threonine, Kinases, RSTKs, SD208, 3269, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for SD 208 include:

-Nistala et al (2010) Differential effects of alendronate and losartan therapy on osteopenia and aortic aneurysm in mice with severe Marfan syndrome.
+Nistala et al (2010) Differential effects of alendr. and los. therapy on osteopenia and aortic aneurysm in mice with severe Marfan syndrome.
 PLoS One 19 4790 PMID: 20871099

 Pavlides et al (2016) TGF-β activates APC through Cdh1 binding for Cks1 and Skp2 proteasomal destruction stabilizing p27kip1 for normal endometrial growth.
 Cell Cycle 15 931 PMID: 26963853